Estonian mark

-The Estonian mark (Eesti mark) was the currency of Estonia between 1918 and 1927.
+The Estonian mark (Eesti mark) was the currency of Estonia between 1918 and 1928.
 It was running parallel with payment notes from the Clearing House of Tallinn as there was lack of cash in Estonia.
 The last available payment notes were exchanged for marks in 1923.
-11 November 1918 Estonian Provisional Government did assemble as after Armistice to discuss questions of finance among others and 30 November 1918 Provisional Government agreed to establish Estonian mark.
-The example was Germany as Estonian finance was influenced by the German law in 1918.
+On 11 November 1918 the Estonian Provisional Government assembled after the Armistice to discuss, among other issues, financial questions and on 30 November 1918 the Provisional Government agreed to establish the Estonian mark.
+The currency was modeled after Germany as Estonian finances were influenced by German law in 1918.
 It was initially equivalent to the German ostmark, which had been circulating alongside the Imperial rouble since the German occupation.
 It was divided into 100 penns (in Nominative case: penn).

 Until 1919 there were also Russian rubles, German ostrubels and Finnish marks in circulation.